In this article:

 Ask your doctor about the side effects that you may expect when taking antibiotics, and make sure to notify your doctor if they become bothersome.

 If you experience wheezing, difficulty breathing, or swelling in your tongue, lips, or throat, then seek medical attention or call 911 immediately as these symptoms may indicate a life-threatening allergic reaction called anaphylaxis.

-It is also important to note that taking unnecessary antibiotics can increase the risk of bacteria becoming resistant to it.
-This means that the next time this same antibiotic is given to you, it may not be effective and another antibiotic may be necessary.
+It is also important to note that taking unnecessary antibiotics can increase the risk of bacterial resistance.
+This means that the next time this same antibiotic is given to you, it may not be effective, and another antibiotic may be necessary.

 Therefore, only take antibiotics that are prescribed by your doctor, and do not self-medicate with antibiotics just because they are sitting in your medicine cabinet.